Optatus: Doctrine

-St. Optatus deals with the entire controversy between Catholics, as the whole church called itself prior to the Great Schism of 1054, the term still used in the creeds of both sides of the Great Schism to this day, and Donatists.
-He distinguishes between schismatics and heretics.
-The former have rejected unity, but they have true doctrine and true sacraments, hence Parmenian should not have threatened them (and consequently his own party) with eternal damnation.
-This mild doctrine is a great contrast to the severity of many of the Fathers against schism.
-It seems to be motived by the notion that all who have faith will be saved, though after long torments,--a view which St. Augustine has frequently to combat.
+In his writings on the conflict between Christians and Donatists, Optatus is notably mild among Church Fathers in his views against schism.
+Optatus distinguishes between schismatics and heretics, saying that the former have rejected unity, but have true doctrine and true sacraments, and that therefore Parmenian should not have threatened them with eternal damnation.

-Donatists and Catholics were agreed as to the necessary unity of the Church.
-The question was, where is this One Church?
+Donatists and Christians were agreed as to the necessary unity of the church.
+The question was, where is this one church?
 Optatus argues that it cannot be only in a corner of Africa; it must be the catholica (the word is used as a substantive) which is throughout the world.
-Parmenian had enumerated six dotes, or properties, of the Church, of which Optatus accepts five, and argues that the first, the cathedra (episcopal chair) belongs to the Catholics, and therefore they have all the others.
+Parmenian had enumerated six dotes, or properties, of the church, of which Optatus accepts five, and argues that the first, the cathedra (episcopal chair) belongs to the Christians, and therefore they have all the others.

-The whole schism has arisen through the quarrel as to the episcopal succession at Carthage, and it might have been expected that Optatus would claim this property of cathedra by pointing out the legitimacy of the Catholic succession at Carthage.
+The whole schism has arisen through the quarrel as to the episcopal succession at Carthage, and it might have been expected that Optatus would claim this property of cathedra by pointing out the legitimacy of the Christian succession at Carthage.
 But he does not.
 He replies: "We must examine who sat first in the chair, and where...
 You cannot deny that you know that in the city of Rome upon Peter first the chair of the bishop was conferred, in which sat the head of all the Apostles, Peter, whence also he was called Cephas, in which one chair unity should be preserved by all, lest the other Apostles should each stand up for his own chair, so that now he should be a schismatic and a sinner who should against this one chair set up another.
 Therefore in the one chair, which is the first of the dotes Peter first sat, to whom succeeded Linus."
 An incorrect list of popes follows, ending with, "and to Damasus Siricius, who is to-day our colleague, with whom the whole world with us agrees by the communication of commendatory letters in the fellowship of one communion.
 Tell us the origin of your chair, you who wish to claim the holy Church for yourselves".
 Optatus then mocks at the recent succession of Donatist antipopes at Rome.